 Now, pre-paid travel money cards allow you to lock in your rate* for your overseas trip, no matter how long it is.
 This means you can keep an eye on the exchange rates and pick the best time to load your card before leaving and you know exactly how much you have to spend on your holiday.

 Even though you might know better than to attempt exchanging money on the street, it’s still easy to expose yourself to risk when travelling overseas.
 Scams can negatively impact on your holiday and daily finances if money is stolen from your main credit card or bank account.

 You can avoid risky situations by using only secure ATMs at banking institutions or by paying using your travel money card at millions of shops and restaurants everywhere Mastercard® is accepted.
 Always remember to cover your PIN when withdrawing cash or paying for something and be vigilant about your surroundings.

 The benefit of using a pre-paid travel money card, like the Key to the World Currency Card, is that it’s protected by both Chip and PIN and can be suspended at any time if lost or stolen.
 Even if your pre-paid travel money card is used without authorisation, you won’t be out of pocket for the transactions because you will be protected by MasterCard Zero Liability and can access 24/7 global support to help you set the situation right.

 Make the most of your holiday spending money and avoid placing yourself or your money at risk by ordering a pre-paid travel money card before you leave.
-You can also print out our handy Budget Planner to sort out your travel money before heading overseas, thanks to the FXperts.

 *Lock in your exchange rates mean the exchange rate is locked in for the initial load only.
 The exchange rates for subsequent reloads will be set at the prevailing exchange rate at the time of the transaction.